publiccodenet/about/activities/supporting-codebase-governance/exercise/run-governance-exercise.md

 ---
 type: Guide
-explains: Hot to run a workshop with the governance exercise
+explains: How to run a workshop with the governance exercise
 ---

 # Governance exercise